nickwells/param.mod/README.md

 Parameters can be set not only through the command line but also, optionally, through parameter files and environment variables.

-You should use version 2 of this module.
+You should use the latest version of this module.
+Old versions are not maintained and bugs are not fixed in them.

 ## How to use the param package